Anodize vs. Alodine: What’s the Difference?

 Anodized aluminum components’ origin is from the defense, aerospace, and automotive industries.
 Currently, this material is prevalent for the manufacture of medical and pharmaceutical tools and equipment units, such as sterilizers.

 The process is grounded on coating a metal with a chemical called Alodine.
-Basically, the material is immersed in a tank with the specified solution at room temperature.
+The material is immersed in a tank with the specified solution at room temperature.
 There is no need to apply electrical force.
 Alodine creates a protective layer that lasts for years independently.

-Chem film can be applied to a material by a number of methods.
+Chem film can be applied to a material by many methods.
 As such, dipping, brushing, spraying, and others can be used.
-The choice depends on the convenience of one or another method of the chromate conversion coating.
+The choice depends on the convenience of one or another method of chromate conversion coating.

 The scope of applications of alodining includes aluminum hardware, automobile wheels, aircraft hulls, torsion struts, flight control systems, and others.